Pheoxy/linux_install/archlinux_install_i3.md

 `p`

 ##### Make esp /boot partition
-Create a ESP boot partition (It is recommended to have a ESP partion of 512MiB):
+Create a ESP boot partition (It is recommended to have a ESP partition of 512MiB):

 `n`